Rushadilly/Revival/posts/Revival #10.md

 ### 🕳️  Collapse

 Joseph ran until the world blurred.
-<br>Buildings melted into tall grass whipping against his legs as the last of the sun's glow slipped beneath the horizon.
+<br>Buildings melted into tall grass whipping against his fur as the last of the sun's glow slipped beneath the horizon.
 <br>Night rose around him, vast and breathless, and the air burned with every gasp he dragged in.

 He didn’t know where he was going — only that he needed to get away.